Where to go for Sustainable Holidays in Cape Verde

 An Insider Guide to Small, Independent Businesses to enjoy Sustainable Holidays on Cape Verde Islands

-After traveling several times to Cape Verde and visiting almost each island, it became a mission of mine to show the beauty of EVERY Cape Verdean island.
+After traveling several times to Cape Verde and visiting almost every island, it became a mission of mine to show the beauty of each Cape Verdean island.

 Why do we need to think of a different form of holidays in Cape Verde